oracle/accelerated-data-science/docs/source/user_guide/large_language_model/retrieval.rst

     db = FAISS.from_embeddings(text_embedding_pairs, oci_embedings)
     db.similarity_search("your query", k=2, size=2)

-Retrieval QA Using FAISS Vector Store as a retriever
+Retrieval QA Using FAISS Vector Store as a Retriever
 ----------------------------------------------------

 Similarly, you can use FAISS Vector Store as a retriever to build a retrieval QA engine using langchain.
 The following code snippet shows how to use OCI OpenSearch as a retriever: